platformbuilds/mirador-rca/README.md

 - **Mandatory:** Deploy the OpenTelemetry Collector [servicegraphconnector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/connector/servicegraphconnector) and ensure its emitted service graph metrics are available. mirador-rca relies on this topology data to correlate anomalies across services; if the endpoint is missing or empty, investigations fail.
 - Configure mirador-core to expose a service-graph endpoint (default `/api/v1/rca/service-graph`) that proxies the connector metrics so mirador-rca can fetch the dependency topology prior to each investigation.
 - mirador-rca performs no synthetic fallbacks—metrics, logs, traces, and service graph data **must** be returned by mirador-core for investigations to succeed.
+- See `docs/phase3-eval.md` for precision@1 evaluation details and `docs/indicent-analysis.md` for a deep dive of the pipeline.

 ## Quickstart
 ```